weeserious/sms-service-new/README.md

    python manage.py runserver
    ```

-## 📝 API Documentation
+##  API Documentation

-The API is documented using Swagger UI and is available on the homepage when the server is running.
+The API is documented using Redoc and is available on the homepage when the server is running.

 ### Authentication